-Just two days ago I wrote a post about how the first week of school ended last week with a my 6-year-old son sick on the couch.
-This week, my 7-year-old daughter is sick and laying on the couch with a fever and all-around just feeling terrible.
-Everyone who is a parent has had to deal with colds, flu, stomach viruses and more.
+Just two days ago I wrote a post about how the first week of school ended last week with my 6-year-old son sick on the couch.
+This week, my 7-year-old daughter is sick and lying on the couch with a fever and all-around just feeling terrible.
+Everyone who is a parent has had to deal with colds, flu, stomach viruses, and more.
 It is always frustrating to suddenly have sick kids and not conveniently have on hand what you need to deal with it.
 When sickness of any kind hits, the last thing you want to do is run to the store.

-In an effort to be prepared and to make sickness less stressful, some time in August or September I restock and sort my sick-day-in-a-box for the upcoming school year.
+In an effort to be prepared and to make sickness less stressful, sometime in August or September I restock and sort my sick-day-in-a-box for the upcoming school year.
 If you don’t already have a box for sick days, I can’t recommend it enough!
 After restocking I also put a few items on my shopping list so that I have them on hand when needed.

-I’m sure everyone is different about what they like to have on hand when their kids are sick, but in our house I like to have Clorox wipes, disinfecting spray (because a stomach virus is the one time a year I could care less about natural cleaners!), Pedialyte Freezer Pops or some other kind of fruit pops, and a case of ginger ale.
+I’m sure everyone is different about what they like to have on hand when their kids are sick, but in our house, I like to have Clorox wipes, disinfecting spray (because a stomach virus is the one time a year I could care less about natural cleaners!), Pedialyte Freezer Pops or some other kind of fruit pops, and a case of ginger ale.
 We don’t drink ginger ale any other time but I like having it when I am sick; so even just a 6-pack of cans in the pantry means it is there when I want it and it won’t go flat.